HaarisRmnyr/Web-Application-Penetration-Test-Metasploitable-2/README.md

 I then pivoted from the file system to the database.
 Using the psql command-line interface, I was able to log in and access the PostgreSQL database.
 This step demonstrates the ability to move laterally within a compromised system and exploit different services to gather additional information.
 I will now search for sensitive data within the database.

+Phase 2: Vulnerability Exploitation with Metasploit 💥 Based on the reconnaissance, the first specific target for exploitation will be the vsftpd 2.3.4 service found on port 21.
+For this phase, I am using the Metasploit Framework, a powerful, open-source tool for penetration testing.

+Using the msfconsole interface, I selected a pre-built exploit module specifically for the vsftpd 2.3.4 backdoor vulnerability.
+The process involved:

+Setting the remote host (RHOSTS) to the target IP address.

+Configuring the payload to deliver a command shell once the exploit was successful.

+Executing the exploit.

+The attack was successful, and a command shell was established with the target machine.
+I was able to confirm full system access by running the following commands:

+whoami: Returned root.

+uname -a: Returned Linux metasploitable.

+This proves that the exploit was a success and I have root-level access to the target VM.
+This marks the successful completion of the exploitation phase.

+**Exploiting the Samba Service**

+To further demonstrate my ability to identify and exploit multiple vulnerabilities on a single target, I pivoted to the Samba service running on the Metasploitable VM.

+Before proceeding, I initialized a Metasploit database using the command sudo msfdb init.
+This allows the framework to store and manage information about hosts, services, and credentials.

+From msfconsole, I used the exploit/multi/samba/usermap_script module, which targets a known vulnerability in the Samba service.
+I set the following parameters:

+RHOSTS to the IP address of the Metasploitable VM.

+LHOST to the IP address of my Kali Linux attacker VM.

+Upon running the exploit, I once again gained a root-level command shell on the target machine, confirming a second successful and independent path to system compromise.